City Guide · Last updated 2 June 2026

 Do La Linea restaurants have English menus?

-Some in the centre do, especially those near the border crossing that see Gibraltar visitors.
-But many traditional bars and restaurants have Spanish-only menus or chalkboard specials.
-Basic Spanish food vocabulary goes a long way, or just point at what the person next to you is eating.
+Some in the centre do, particularly those near the border crossing that see regular Gibraltar visitors.
+Many traditional bars have Spanish-only menus or chalkboard specials.
+Basic Spanish food vocabulary goes a long way, and pointing at what the person next to you ordered usually works fine.

 What food is La Linea known for?

 Fried fish (pescaito frito), especially cuttlefish and shrimp fritters.
 The city sits between Atlantic and Mediterranean waters, so the seafood variety is exceptional.
-Also strong: tapas culture from the Cadiz province tradition, and traditional Andalusian home cooking like oxtail stew and pork cheeks.
+Also strong: Cádiz-province tapas culture, Argentine-influenced grills brought by the La Chacra and Hacienda Patagónica communities, and traditional Andalusian home cooking.
+Bar Francis's Africano breakfast sandwich is the city's most famous single food invention.